-You might get caught up in the romance of it all and not even consider the legal side of marriage.
+Feeling in love and caught up in all the romance, the legal sides of marriage are easily forgotten.
 However, there are some important aspects you should take note of, so here are ten things that you need to bear in mind when you marry.

 1. How will it affect your children?